TITLE 89: SOCIAL SERVICES

 3) Assistance with or supervision of activities of daily living (e.g., walking, eating, toileting and personal care), as needed.

-4) Provision of health-related services appropriate to the client's needs as identified in the provider's assessment and/or physician's orders, including health monitoring, nursing intervention on a moderate or intermittent basis for medical conditions and functional limitations, medication monitoring, medication administration or supervision of self-administration, and coordination of health services.
+4) Provision of health-related services appropriate to the participant's needs as identified in the provider's assessment and/or physician's orders, including health monitoring, nursing intervention on a moderate or intermittent basis for medical conditions and functional limitations, medication monitoring, medication administration or supervision of self-administration, and coordination of health services.

-6) Agency provision or arrangement for transportation, with at least one vehicle physically accessible, to enable clients to receive adult day service at the adult day service provider's site and participate in sponsored outings.
+6) Agency provision or arrangement for transportation, with at least one vehicle physically accessible, to enable participants to receive adult day service at the adult day service provider's site and participate in sponsored outings.

 b) Ancillary Service Components